syncthing/docs/users/config.rst

     The time to wait from startup for the first usage report to be sent.
 Allows the system to stabilize before reporting statistics.

-.. option:: options.restartOnWakeup

-    Whether to perform a restart of Syncthing when it is detected that we are waking from sleep mode (i.e. an unfolding laptop).

 .. option:: options.autoUpgradeIntervalH